hilllaryyy/STATS-220-2024/README.md

 This is my first Project for this course.
 I learned a lot from it.

-And you can see the project here
+And you can see the project here.
 Thank you!